Seveneves: Part Two

 Human civilization, as well as nearly all life on Earth, is obliterated.
 US President Julia Bliss Flaherty manages to get herself up to the Cloud Ark despite provisions that members of government would not be launched into space.
 Flaherty persuades the majority of the Arklets to abandon the ISS and to move to higher orbit in a decentralized swarm, in the process causing ISS to be struck by a bolide and suffer catastrophic damage that kills 300.

 Meanwhile, leader Markus Leuker and robotics engineer Dinah MacQuarie take a small crew to an ice comet fragment that billionaire Sean Probst has brought into Earth's orbit for the purpose of providing propellant for the space station.
-Probst's crew has died of radiation sickness caused by nuclear fallout from his ship's nuclear reactor.
+Probst's crew has died of radiation sickness caused by nuclear fallout from a burst fuel rod in his ships nuclear reactor.
 They bring the ice to the Cloud Ark, though MacQuarie is the only survivor of this mission.

-Using the ice comet, the remaining third of the Cloud Ark and the ISS (now dubbed Endurance) take three years to reach the Cleft, a Grand Canyon–sized crevasse on the now-exposed iron core of the Moon.
-By this time, Flaherty's Swarm has been decimated, resorting to cannibalism to survive, while fallout from Probst's ship has killed most of Endurances crew.
+Using the ice comet, the remaining third of the Cloud Ark and the ISS (now dubbed Endurance) takes three years to reach the Cleft, a Grand Canyon–sized crevasse on the now-exposed iron core of the Moon.
+By this time the remnants of Flaherty's swarm have been decimated and have resorted to cannibalism to survive.
+In the meantime the fallout from Probst's ship (in the form of fuel fragments from his damaged reactor, which heavily contaminated the comet shard), bolide strikes, and prolonged exposure to radiation from the Van Allen belts have also killed most of Endurances crew.
 The 11 Swarm survivors, led by a woman named Aïda, negotiate reuniting the Swarm with Endurance.
-However, fearing ostracism by the crew, Aïda starts a battle for control of Endurance that fails, but reduces the population even further.
+However, fearing ostracism by the crew, Aïda and the remnants of the swarm take advantage of a coronal mass ejection to attempt to take over the Endurance, but fail.
+This reduces the population even further, and several people die of bolide strikes and from lethal radiation doses as a result of being outside their shelters.

-When Endurance reaches the safety of the Cleft, there are only eight survivors, all female, of whom only seven (Dinah, Ivy, Aïda, Tekla, Camila, Moira, and Julia) are still young enough to bear children.
+When Endurance reaches the safety of the Cleft there are only eight survivors left after the final casualties of the battle die.
+All are female, of whom only seven (Dinah, Ivy, Aïda, Tekla, Camila, Moira, and Julia) are still young enough to bear children.
 Moira can still use her genetics laboratory to rebuild the human race by automictic parthenogenesis.
 They agree that each of the seven "Eves" gets to choose how her offspring will be genetically modified or enhanced.